A college degree is one signal.

 Veterans may have transferable experience in operations, security, documentation, risk management, communications, and sensitive information handling.

-If that applies, start with Veteran Career Resources and Defense Contractor Careers to translate the experience into civilian terms.
+If that applies, start with Veteran Career Resources, Defense Contractor Careers, and Remote Job Filters for Veterans to translate the experience into civilian terms.

 Cloud roles can pay well because companies rely on cloud systems to run applications, data, security, storage, and infrastructure.